Population Decline

 Countries with declining populations face a number of challenges, both economic and social.
 Economically, a shrinking workforce can lead to labor shortages, reduced productivity and increased pressure on social welfare systems.
 With fewer working-age individuals to support a growing elderly population, the financial burden on pension systems and healthcare services intensifies.
 Socially, a declining population can result in the depopulation of rural areas, shrinking communities and the ensuing challenges in maintaining infrastructure and public services.

-Addressing these issues requires comprehensive strategies and strategies.
+Addressing these issues requires comprehensive strategies.
 Raising the retirement age or increasing taxes/social contributions can help alleviate the financial burdens associated with a demographic imbalance.
-Policies to support work-life balance and affordable childcare can help slow the population decline and immigration of young, skilled workers can help address the labor shortages and increase productivity.
+Policies to support work-life balance and affordable childcare can help slow the population decline and immigration of young, skilled workers can help address labor shortages and increase productivity.

 Among developed nations, the United States, Canada and Australia are notable exception, with none of them currently expected to see their first population decline in the 21st century.
 Geographically, many African nations are still growing rapidly, resulting in a continental shift in global population that will see countries like Nigeria, the Democratic Republic of Congo, Ethiopia and Tanzania among the most populous nations in the world by 2100.